yunikode/hello-htmx/README.md

 For the first iteration we use the standard library provided tools from Go for the server and routing, and HTMX as a frontend library

+## Step 2: Add templ as a Templating solution